 1. Data Breaches

 Shadow IT circumvents traditional IT controls and processes, leading to potential data breaches and security nightmares.
 First, unauthorized applications may not have the same security measures in place as authorized applications.
 This means that there may be gaps in security that can be exploited by cyber criminals.
 Second, shadow IT can create a web of interconnected devices and systems that are difficult to manage and secure.
 This makes it simpler for cyber criminals to move through an organization's network and access sensitive data.
-Finally, employees who use shadow IT may be less likely to follow best practices for data security, such as using strong passwords and encrypting data.
+Finally, employees who use shadow IT may be less likely to follow best practices for data security, such as using strong passwords, multi-factor authentication and encrypting data.
 This increases the chances that sensitive information will be compromised.

 2. Compliance Issues